Kamala Harris and Tim Walz tour battleground states with Trump and Vance behind them

 Editor

-Vice President Kamala Harris and her newly announced running mate Tim Walz are barnstorming across battleground states this week after making their electric debut in Philadelphia.
+Vice President Kamala Harris and her newly announced running mate Tim Walz are barnstorming across battleground states this week after making their electric debut in Philadelphia on Tuesday night.

-Harris and Walz — the presumptive Democratic presidential ticket — will next appear together in Eau Claire, Wisconsin, followed by visits to Detroit, Phoenix and Las Vegas.
+Harris and Walz – the presumptive Democratic presidential ticket – will next appear together in Phoenix, Arizona, on Friday and then Las Vegas, Nevada, on Saturday.

-Their Republican rivals Donald Trump and JD Vance will be tailing them on the campaign trail with dueling stops in Michigan and Wisconsin.
+Their Republican rivals Donald Trump and JD Vance have been tailing them on the campaign trail, with dueling stops in Michigan and Wisconsin earlier this week.

-Harris and Walz have postponed scheduled visits to North Carolina and Georgia later this week due to severe weather under Tropical Storm Debby.
+Harris and Walz have had to postpone scheduled visits to North Carolina and Georgia due to severe weather under Tropical Storm Debby.
 Trump and Vance have also postponed their North Carolina rallies.
 Those events will be rescheduled, according to the campaigns.

 President Joe Biden won those swing states in the 2020 presidential election — except for North Carolina — and flipped Arizona and Georgia for Democrats by razor-thin margins.

-Harris and Walz will kick off their tour in Wisconsin with a rally and performance from Bon Iver on Wednesday afternoon.
-Governor Tony Evers and Senator Tammy Baldwin are also joining the event.
+Harris and Walz kicked off their tour in Wisconsin with a rally and performance from Bon Iver on Wednesday afternoon.
+Governor Tony Evers and Senator Tammy Baldwin also joined the event.

-On Wednesday night, Harris and Walz will be in Detroit.
-They will travel to Phoenix on Friday night and Las Vegas on Saturday afternoon.
+That night, they were in Detroit before holding another campaign event in Michigan on Thursday.

 At their Philadelphia rally on Tuesday night, Harris told the estimated 12,000 people in attendance that she “set out to find a partner who can build this brighter future” during her weeks-old campaign for the presidency.